StefanAmur/php-blackjack/README.md

 ## Assignment duration and type

 We had 2️⃣ days to complete it (28/10 - 29/10) and it was a solo exercise
-Note: Any number next to ✔ or ❌ means in which day I considered the feature/todo resolved or in which day I tackeled it
+Note: Any number icon (like 1️⃣) next to ✔ or ❌ means in which day I considered the feature/todo resolved or in which day I tackeled it.

 ## Instructions / To do

-1. ✔ <b>:one:</b> Create a class called `Player` in the file `Player.php`
+1. ✔ 1️⃣ Create a class called `Player` in the file `Player.php`
-2. ✔ :one: Add 2 private properties:
+2. ✔ 1️⃣ Add 2 private properties:
    - ✔1️⃣ `cards` (array)
    - ✔1️⃣ `lost` (bool, default=false)
 3. Add a couple of empty public methods to this class: